elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 > Note: this guide requires Elixir v1.2.0 or later.
 You can check your Elixir version with `elixir -v` and install a more recent version if required by following the steps described in [the first chapter of the Getting Started guide](/getting-started/introduction.html).
 >
-> If you have any questions or improvements to the guide, please let us know in [our mailing list](https://groups.google.com/d/forum/elixir-lang-talk) or [issues tracker](https://github.com/elixir-lang/elixir-lang.github.com/issues) respectively.
+> If you have any questions or improvements to the guide, please reach discussion channels such as the [Elixir Forum](https://elixirforum.com) or the [issues tracker](https://github.com/elixir-lang/elixir-lang.github.com/issues).
 Your input is really important to help us guarantee the guides are accessible and up to date!
 >
 > The final code for this guide is in [this repository](https://github.com/josevalim/kv_umbrella) and can be used as a reference.